Nikhil-KO/PexipHomework/README.md

     python server.py <dir to store>
     e.g. python server.py server_data/

+To run the tests, be in the repos root directory, where this readme is and run them as so

+    python clientTest.py

+    python serverTest.py

+The client test may take some time as the observer has a 2 second interval, give it 30 seconds to scan, it comes with progress bar.

 # Asumptions
-1. The initial folder is empty, it is any easy change to copy the init folder on launch/empty.
+1. The initial folder is empty, it is any easy change to copy the init folder on launch/empty it.
 2. Compressing files not required/provide speed up
 3. Not worried about system endianness
-4. Flask server address is edited in code
 5. Server url can be given in command line but default is local host on port 5000

 # Tests